 In the hotel industry, success is driven by happy, loyal guests.
 To drive loyalty through guest satisfaction, your hotel staff must go above and beyond customer expectations.
-Without smooth internal communication among hotel staff, providing guests with the excellent experience they’ve come to expect is next to impossible.
+Without an easy-to-use hotel communication system available to staff, providing guests with the excellent experience they’ve come to expect is next to impossible.

-Every day, guest requests get lost in the shuffle, announcements go unheard, and hotel lobbies are chaotic without proper communication channels.
-As a hotelier, the last thing you want is to have clumsy operations because your team doesn’t have the tools to communicate well.
+Every day, guest requests get lost in the shuffle, announcements go unheard, and hotel lobbies are chaotic without proper communication channels, systems, and software.
+As a hotelier, the last thing you want is to have clumsy operations because your team doesn’t have the tools to operate efficiently.
 Poor communication will ultimately lead to a bad experience for your guests.

-To avoid problems like poor guest satisfaction and low employee morale, here are five ways to keep operations running smoothly and ensure every guest has a positive, memorable experience (that they will rave about online).
+To avoid problems like poor guest satisfaction and low employee morale, here are six must-know ways to keep your hotel running smoothly and ensure every guest has a positive, memorable experience (that they will rave about online).

 1. Establish a Mobile-Friendly Digital Workplace